JuliaDataScience/JuliaDataScience/contents/join.md

 ```

 So, now, we have one row for each grade from everyone in grades 2020 and grades 2021 datasets.
-For direct queries, such as "who has the highest grade?", the cartesian product is usually not so useful, but for (statistal) queries, it can be.
+For direct queries, such as "who has the highest grade?", the Cartesian product is usually not so useful, but for (statistical) queries, it can be.

 More useful for scientific projects are the `leftjoin` and `rightjoin`.
 The left join gives all the elements in the _left_ DataFrame: